Sultan1993/Kotlin-StyleGuide/README.md

 2. Fields: abstract, override, public, internal, protected, private
 3. Initialization block: init, constructors
 4. Abstract methods
-5. Overridden parent methods
+5. Overridden parent methods (in the same order as they appear in a parent class)
-6. Inteface methods
+6. Inteface methods (in the same order as interfaces are declared)
 7. public methods
 8. internal methods
 9. protected methods